friendly-bits/shell-scheduler/REFERENCE.md

 rv=$?
 ```

-- **Background (`& ... wait`)** - use when the application must stay in control while jobs run: doing concurrent work, supervising progress, or cancelling the batch on demand.
+- **Background subshell: `schedule_jobs & ... wait`** - use when the application must stay in control while jobs run: doing concurrent work, supervising progress, or cancelling the batch on demand.
 Because your script keeps running (and `wait` is interruptible by its traps), it can react to terminal or service signals and translate them into a graceful scheduler cancellation with `kill -USR1 "${sched_pid}"` - see [Signal handling](#signal-handling).
 Note that a backgrounded scheduler may not see `Ctrl-C` itself, so this signal-forwarding pattern is also what connects `Ctrl-C` to the scheduler's cleanup path.
 This is the pattern used throughout this documentation and the accompanying examples.
-- **Foreground subshell (`( ... )`)** - use for the simple synchronous case: run the batch, then continue with its return code. `Ctrl-C` handling gets simpler: the subshell runs in the terminal's foreground process group, so `SIGINT` reaches the scheduler directly and triggers its normal cleanup path (return code `84`, termination callback invoked).
-The trade-offs: your script is blocked until the scheduler exits - it cannot do concurrent work, and its own traps will not run until then - and there is no scheduler PID at hand, so the batch cannot be cancelled from the application side.
+- **Foreground subshell: `( schedule_jobs )`** - use for the simple synchronous case: run the batch, then continue with its return code. `Ctrl-C` handling gets simpler: the subshell runs in the terminal's foreground process group, so `SIGINT` reaches the scheduler directly and triggers its normal cleanup path (return code `84`, termination callback invoked).
+The trade-offs are: your script is blocked until the scheduler exits (can not do concurrent work); your script's own traps will not fire while the scheduler is running; the batch cannot be cancelled from the application side because there is no PID at hand.

 In both modes, a signal delivered only to your application's PID (e.g. `kill -TERM <app_pid>`, as opposed to `Ctrl-C`, which signals the whole process group) leaves the scheduler and its jobs running as orphans.
 Only the background form lets you close that gap, by forwarding the signal as shown in the [EXAMPLE-HAGEZI-FETCH.md](EXAMPLE-HAGEZI-FETCH.md).